allegheny-college-cmpsc-100-fall-2019/practical-03/README.md

 ### A little help from his friends

 Great!
 You've put the Gator Wizard's puzzle back together!
-He was in the middle of improving it when he dropped it (clumsy wizard) and he doesn't trust himself to hold it (no thumbs, after all).
+He was in the middle of improving the puzzle when he dropped it (clumsy wizard) and he doesn't trust himself to hold it (no thumbs, after all).

 He'd like you to:

-- [ ] Replace his `TODO` with an empty line followed by a caption of your choosing!
+- [ ] Replace his `TODO` with an empty line printed to the terminal followed by a caption of your choosing.
 * Try to center it with reference to Gator's picture.
+    * This may require some "trial and error" work with spacing on the left side of the string.
+(For those interested in terminology, space on either side of a string is referred to as `padding`.)

 ## Finished product

 A successful program will:

-- [ ] Be 16 lines
+- [ ] Output 15 lines
 - [ ] Contain no `{}` placeholders
 - [ ] Contain no `TODO` statements
 - [ ] Use _at most_: